Judge Dredd: Alternative versions

-From the same publishers as 2000 AD, this was nevertheless a completely different version of Dredd aimed at younger readers.
+From the same publishers as 2000 AD, this was a follow on from the 1995 movie aimed at younger readers.
 Editor David Bishop prohibited writers from showing Dredd killing anyone, a reluctance which would be completely unfamiliar to readers acquainted with the original version.
 As one reviewer put it years later: "this was Judge Dredd with two vital ingredients missing: his balls."
 It ran fortnightly for 23 issues from 1995 to 1996, plus one Action Special.